o3de/o3de.org/content/docs/release-notes/archive/21-11-release-notes.md

   To work around this issue, perform the following steps:

-    1. Go to the `Users/(username)/.o3de directory (this directory is hidden on some platforms by default) and delete the existing o3de_manifest.json file
+    1. Go to the `Users/(username)/.o3de directory (this directory is hidden on some platforms by default) and delete the existing `o3de_manifest.json` file.
-    1. Launch O3DE again to create a new one
+    1. Launch O3DE again to create a new one.
-    1. Attempt the build again
+    1. Attempt the build again.

-  At this point the build should succeed since the only reference is to the currently installed version of O3DE
+  At this point the build should succeed since the only reference is to the currently installed version of O3DE.

 ## Notes